Esthuy/esthuy/README.md

 ### About Me

 - 💻 **Java / Angular** developer
-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on a special project, I will share it soon !
 - 🌍 I'm living in **Liège, Belgium**
 - 📧 How to reach me: <estellehuynen@outlook.be>
 - 📄 Visit my <a href="https://www.linkedin.com/in/estelle-huynen/" title="Estelle Huynen LinkedIn profile">LinkedIn</a> profile